openmc-dev/openmc/docs/source/usersguide/input.rst

 The ``<inactive>`` element controls if cmfd tallies should be accumulated during inactive batches.
 For some applications, CMFD tallies may not be needed until the start of active batches.
-This option can be turned on with ".true." and off with ".false."
+This option can be turned on with "true" and off with "false"

-  *Default*: .true.
+  *Default*: true

 ``<keff_tol>`` Element
 ----------------------